grpc/proposal/A34-edf-weighted-round-robin.md

 - If all endpoints have the same `load_balancing_weight`, `EDF` picker degenerates to `round_robin` picker.
 The order of picked subschannel is purely decided by `order_offset`.
 It's easier to reason and consistent with envoy.
 - Endpoints do not have `load_balancing_weight` is assigned to 1 (the smallest possible weight).
 This is to be consistent with the [behavior of envoy on missing weight assignment](https://github.com/envoyproxy/envoy/blob/5d95032baa803f853e9120048b56c8be3dab4b0d/source/common/upstream/upstream_impl.cc#L359)

+#### Subchannel connectivity management
+`edf_weighted_round_robin` proactively monitors the connectivity of each subchannel. `edf_weighted_round_robin` always tries to keep one connection open to each address in the address list at all times.
+When `edf_weighted_round_robin` is first instantiated, it immediately tries to connect to all addresses, and whenever a subchannel becomes disconnected, it immediately tries to reconnect.

 #### Service Config
 The service config for the `edf_weighted_round_robin` LB policy is an empty proto message
 ```